zant/site/content/posts/modeling-marx.md

                    A ---------------> A × A
                          δ (diagonal)

-So now we can _conjecturally_ [5] say that using Cubical Agda, we're treating with a (∞,1)-topos wich is a Cubical Type Theory:
+So now we can even be satisfied with saying that say that using Cubical Agda, we're treating with a (∞,1)-topos, which is a homotopy type theory [6]:

+> We prove the conjecture that any Grothendieck (∞, 1)-topos can
+> be presented by a Quillen model category that interprets homotopy type theory
+> with strict univalent universes.
+Thus, homotopy type theory can be used as a
+> formal language for reasoning internally to (∞, 1)-toposes, just as higher-order
+> logic is used for 1-toposes.

+Or we can _conjecturally_ [5] say it's a cubical type theory:

 > The Cartesian cubical model of cubical type theory and homotopy type theory is conjectured to be an (∞,1)-topos not equivalent to (∞,1)-groupoids.
 [6]

-Thinking of our different objects (Forces of Production ξ, Relations of Production Ψ, etc) as toposes in a (∞,1)-topos, will allow us to model Marxian economics in the following way in cubical Agda (pseudocode):
+Thinking of our different objects (Forces of Production ξ, Relations of Production Ψ, etc) as toposes in a (∞,1)-topos, will allow us to model Marxian economics in the following way in cubical [7] Agda (pseudocode):

 ```
 variable